Overview

 Get a Temporary Permit

 New applicants can apply for a temporary permit to serve alcohol while the license application is being processed.
 Temporary permits are processed in approximately 30 days, and are valid for 90 days.
-Temporary permits are available for on-premises licenses and grocery stores outside of New York City.
+Temporary permits are available for on-premises licenses and grocery stores.

 Get a License